dprojects/Woodworking/README.md

 * [makeTransparent](https://github.com/dprojects/Woodworking/blob/master/Tools/makeTransparent.py) - allows to make all parts transparent and back to normal.
 You can preview all pilot holes, countersinks or any other joints like that, very simply.
 * [colorManager](https://github.com/dprojects/Woodworking/blob/master/Tools/colorManager.py) - allows to set face colors for all objects from spreadsheet.
 Also you can browse colors for manually selected face or object and see the effect at 3D model in real-time.
 * [magicAngle](https://github.com/dprojects/Woodworking/blob/master/Tools/magicAngle.py) - allows to rotate panels and even other more complicated objects, like construction profiles.
+* [magicDowels](https://github.com/dprojects/Woodworking/blob/master/Tools/MagicPanels/magicDowels.py) - allows to add mounting points to the panel edge or surface, or even any other elements like construction profiles.
+Tou can add predefined mounting point e.g. screw, dowel, shelf pins or add custom mounting point.
+This is very quick way to add mounting points the furniture.
 * Also clean toolbar, with sections adjusted for woodworking.

 ![000](https://raw.githubusercontent.com/dprojects/Woodworking/master/Screenshots/000.png)